e0da/alt/README.md

 Implementation
 --------------

-alt2title is written in [CoffeeScript] and maintained at its [GitHub project].
+alt is written in [CoffeeScript] and maintained at its [GitHub project].

 Development Requirements
 ------------------------